• Skip to primary navigation

 Norwegian Christmas cookies

 Ugh seriously though, they’re so beautiful and so tasty, but so painful to make.
-Krumkaker are one of the most traditional Norwegian Christmas cookies that I make, though I’ve started to make my own modern versions of Christmas cookies as well.
-Norwegians love to bring their neighbors and friends boxes of Christmas cookies, so I always end up making so many!
+Krumkaker are one of the most traditional Norwegian Christmas cookies that I make, though I’ve started to make my own modern versions of Christmas cookies as well (these Sarah Bernhardt cookies with yellow cream are my current favorite).

 The insides of houses are so brightly lit you’re a tiny bit worried they’ve caught on fire